 |1979 - 89||Medical epidemiologist in sub-Saharan Africa (Cameroon, Cote d'Ivoire, Malawi, and the Democratic Republic of Congo - formerly Zaire), US Center for Disease Control and Prevention (CDC)|

-- Is treating the symptoms the way forward? with Ian Perrin, The World Today, August 2012
+- Is treating the symptoms the way forward?
+The World Today

-- Global Health: Eradication and Elimination with Matt Dixon, The World Today, December 2011
+- Global Health: Eradication And Elimination The World Today

-- Health Security and Animal Disease: Hooves and Humans with Heike Baumuller, The World Today, March 2010
+- Health Security and Animal Disease: Hooves and Humans The World Today

 - Ebola and Future Health Crises: The Role of the G7 05 May 2015